OmniLayer/spec/README.md

 ### Publishing Data

 Say you decide you would like publish that today's gold price is 15 Mastercoins per ounce, using the datastream described above.
-Doing so takes 13 bytes:
+Doing so takes 14 bytes:

 1. [Transaction version](#field-transaction-version) = 0
 1. [Transaction type](#field-transaction-type) = 31
 1. [Ecosystem](#field-ecosystem) = 1 for useable within Mastercoin ecosystem (as opposed to Test Mastercoin)
 1. [Data](#field-number-of-coins) = 1,500,000,000 (15.00000000 Mastercoins per ounce of gold)
+1. [Memo/Notification](#field-string-255-byte-null-terminated)  = “\0” (1 byte) Optional memo or notification

+In addition to publishing data for betting, this transaction type can also publish arbitrary text.
+For instance, it is expected that Mastercore will probably use this transaction for notifying users when an upgrade is recommended.
+If used in this way, it is up to the UI to define behavior.
+For instance, Mastercore update messages will probably use the data field to signify the newest version to display the notification to, and the UI will require that the notification come from one of a few trusted addresses controlled by Mastercore developers.

 ### Offering a Bet